gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-fundamentals.md

     out vec4 outColor;

     void main() {
-      // Just set the output to a constant redish-purple outColor = vec4(1, 0, 0.5, 1);
+      // Just set the output to a constant reddish-purple outColor = vec4(1, 0, 0.5, 1);
     }